gabordicso/intland/README.md

 - Input is not properly sanitized, HTML code can be injected.
 - REST API could be improved in terms of efficiency.
 - Tree elements are not sorted.
 - When adding new nodes while tree filtering is active, it would be nice to warn the user that an active tree filtering can hide newly added nodes.
+Same for deleting, a node might have children that are not visible in the tree but will get deleted anyway.